Sustainability

 A simple rule of thumb for consumers who want to make environmentally friendly decisions is this: the lighter and more recyclable the packaging, the smaller the impact on our planet.

-In September 2021, we became the first wine brand in the UK to go public with their climate footprint, working with CarbonCloud to calculate the climate footprint on each of our wines.
+In September 2021, we became the first wine brand in the UK to fully audit and publish our climate footprint, working in partnership with CarbonCloud to calculate the climate footprint of each of our wines.
 You can read more about our work with CarbonCloud here.

-Want to explore climate footprints of food from around the world with CarbonCloud?
+Want to explore the climate footprint of all our wines with CarbonCloud?
 Click here.

 You can read our Environmental Policy here.